 A Renovation loan can be used to purchase a home or refinance an existing home.
 A HomeStyle Renovation Loan from Signet Mortgage can be used to improve an investment property too!
 A renovation loan is based on the improved value of your home making it a valuable alternative to a construction loan.

-Arrange for funds over and above the purchase price of your new home to remodel, make repairs or add a room!
+You can arrange for funds over and above the purchase price of your new home to remodel, make repairs or add a room!
 A refinance will pay off your existing loan, and provide additional funds for a wide range of improvements – let your imagination go!
-A renovation loan is a perfect way to fix up a property, or add that extra bedroom you need for your growing family.
+A renovation loan is a perfect way to fix up a property or add that extra bedroom you need for your growing family.

-There are three basic types of Renovation Loans:
+There are several basic types of Renovation Loans:

-Streamline 203k – Renovation costs generally limited to $35,000.
+- Streamline 203k – Renovation costs are generally limited to $35,000.
 The work can be done by the homeowner or contractors.
-Typical renovations include painting, carpet and replacement of appliances.
-This loan does not require a HUD counselor, and is very close to the cost of a normal FHA loan.
+Typical renovations include painting, carpet, and replacement of appliances.
+This loan does not require a HUD counselor and is very close to the cost of a normal FHA loan.

 Energy Improvements – Replacement of a furnace or air conditioner, or adding double pane windows or insulation are examples of renovations that can be included.
 An energy audit must be completed to demonstrate the benefit of the improvements.
 These costs can be over and above the streamline 203k $35,000 limit.